Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

 Yard Management

 Keep grass mowed.
 Remove leaf litter at borders.
-Cedar chip perimeter barriers reduce tick habitat.
-Tick tubes at the yard-woods boundary can reduce rodent-carried tick populations.
+Cedar chip perimeter barriers can reduce tick habitat.
+Tick tubes at the yard-woods boundary may reduce rodent-carried tick populations.

 The Tick Check

-Non-negotiable.
 Check ears, groin, armpits, between toes, around the collar, and along the spine after every walk.
-Ticks typically need 24–36 hours of attachment to transmit Lyme — a fast check can break the cycle.
+Ticks often need time attached before disease transmission, so a fast check matters.

-Anti-inflammatory foundation supporting skin barrier and immune resilience.
+Omega-3s support the skin barrier and inflammatory response.
 Sardines in water are an easy whole-food source.
 High-quality fish oil is the supplement version.

-I’m not going to tell you that chemical preventatives are never appropriate.
-If you’re in a high-Lyme area, if your dog is immunocompromised, or if natural prevention alone isn’t sufficient — conventional options are sometimes the right call.
-What I ask is that you make that decision with full information.
+I am not going to tell you that chemical preventatives are never appropriate.
+If you are in a high-Lyme area, if your dog is immunocompromised, or if natural prevention alone is not sufficient, conventional options may be appropriate.
+Make that decision with full information and a veterinarian who understands the breed.

-• Avoid all isoxazoline-class products for Aussies — NexGard, Bravecto, Simparica, Credelio, Revolution Plus.
-We treat all Aussies as MDR1 affected.
+• Avoid all isoxazoline-class products for Aussies — NexGard, Bravecto, Simparica, Credelio, and Revolution Plus.

-• Consider topical Frontline (fipronil-based) if chemical prevention is needed — different mechanism, does not carry the same MDR1 risk profile.
+• Consider topical Frontline, a fipronil-based option, if chemical prevention is needed.
+It has a different mechanism and does not carry the same MDR1 concern.

-• Seresto collar (flumethrin/imidacloprid) is another option some integrative vets find acceptable — discuss with your vet.
+• Seresto collar, using flumethrin and imidacloprid, is another option some integrative vets find acceptable.
+Discuss with your vet.

-• Support the liver and gut around any chemical use — milk thistle, probiotics, real food.
+• Support the liver and gut around any chemical use with milk thistle, probiotics, and real food.

 • Watch closely for adverse reactions in the 48 hours after any new preventative.

 Even with the best prevention in place, ticks happen.
-The priority when you find one is not panic — it’s response.
-The first 48 hours matter more than most owners realise.
+The priority is not panic.
+It is response.
+The first 48 hours matter more than most owners realize.

 1